 But such events and consequences are inevitable, they are built into the Catholic set-up, as much as gold and interest rates are part of capitalism.

-This commentary could go on forever: however, one cannot let the Tuam scandal, in the news at the time of writing (and doubtless for some time to come) of the main substance of this commentary, go unremarked on.
+This commentary could go on forever: however, one cannot let the Tuam scandal, in the news at the time of writing (and doubtless for some time to come), go unremarked on.
 See also this BBC ‘update’ with a wider perspective (April 2019). https://www.bbc.co.uk/news/resources/idt-sh/the_girls_of_bessborough

 This Tuam incident involving nuns and single mothers is a powerful reminder that the gross distortion of morals and behaviour that seems to be an inevitable concomitant of a belief system, especially a religious belief system, is not confined to men abusing boys, girls, and the Nuns.
 The Nuns’ treatment of these young women and their babies invites comparison, however odious this may be, with slavery and with the treatment of Jews by the Nazi regime — regarding other humans as sub-human.